AccessFayetteville provides numerous ways to stay informed about your local government.

 7) How much will the deck cost to build?

-Design and construction are estimated to cost approximately $5.5 million.
+The current budget for the design and construction of the parking deck and associated liner buildings is approximately $6.5 million.
 Precise costs will not be known until a construction contract is awarded.

 8) Will paying for the deck cause parking costs to increase?